-Around 1991, Kapranov and Voevodksy made available a preprint in which they defined 'braided monoidal 2-categories' and '2-vector spaces' [150].
-They also studied a higher-dimensional analogue of the Yang-Baxter equation called the 'Zamolodchikov tetrahedron equation'.
-Recall from our discussion of Joyal and Street's 1985 paper that any solution of the Yang-Baxter equation gives a braided monoidal category.
-Kapranov and Voevodsky argued that similarly, any solution of the Zamolodchikov tetrahedron equation gives a braided monoidal 2-category.
+Around 1991, Kapranov and Voevodsky made available a preprint in which they initiated work on '2-vector spaces' and what we now call 'braided monoidal bicategories' [153].
+They also studied a higher-dimensional analogue of the Yang- Baxter equation called the 'Zamolodchikov tetrahedron equation'.
+Recall from our discussion of Joyal and Street's 1985 paper that any solution of the Yang- Baxter equation gives a braided monoidal category.
+Kapranov and Voevodsky argued that similarly, any solution of the Zamolodchikov tetrahedron equation gives a braided monoidal bicategory.

-The basic idea of a braided monoidal 2-category is straightforward: it is like a braided monoidal category, but with a 2-category replacing the underlying category.
+The basic idea of a braided monoidal bicategory is straightforward: it is like a braided monoidal category, but with a bicategory replacing the underlying category.
 This lets us 'weaken' equational laws involving 1-morphisms, replacing them by specified 2-isomorphisms.
 To obtain a useful structure we also need to impose equational laws on these 2-isomorphisms-so-called 'coherence laws'.
-This is the tricky part, which is why the original definition of Kapranov and Voevodsky later went through a number of small fine-tunings [151,152,153].
+This is the tricky part, which is why Kapranov and Voevodsky's original definition of 'semistrict braided monoidal 2-category' required a number of fixes [154, 155, 156], leading ultimately to the fully general concept of braided monoidal bicategory introduced by McCrudden [157].

 However, their key insight was striking and robust.
 As we have seen, any object in a braided monoidal category gives an isomorphism satisfying the Yang-Baxter equation which in pictures corresponds to the third Reidemeister move.
-In a braided monoidal 2-category, the Yang-Baxter equation holds only up to a 2-isomorphism
+In a braided monoidal bicategory, the Yang-Baxter equation holds only up to a 2-isomorphism